lifting-bits/sleigh/README.md

-# SLEIGH Library
+# Sleigh Library

-[SLEIGH](https://ghidra.re/courses/languages/html/sleigh.html) is a language used to describe the semantics of instruction sets of general-purpose microprocessors, with enough detail to facilitate the reverse engineering of software compiled for these architectures.
-It is part of the [GHIDRA reverse engineering platform](https://github.com/NationalSecurityAgency/ghidra), and underpins two of its major components: its disassembly and decompilation engines.
+[Sleigh](https://ghidra.re/courses/languages/html/sleigh.html) is a language used to describe the semantics of instruction sets of general-purpose microprocessors, with enough detail to facilitate the reverse engineering of software compiled for these architectures.
+It is part of the [Ghidra reverse engineering platform](https://github.com/NationalSecurityAgency/ghidra) and underpins two of its major components: its disassembly and decompilation engines.

-This repository provides a CMake-based build project for SLEIGH so that it can be built and packaged as a standalone library, and be reused in projects other than GHIDRA.
+This repository provides a CMake-based build project for Sleigh so that it can be built and packaged as a standalone library and be reused in projects other than Ghidra.

 ## Supported Platforms